πŸ”΄ Live UK Medicine Shortage Alerts:

 The following medicines have been added to shortage tracking in the past 30 days (February–March 2026), reflecting new DHSC Medicine Supply Notifications or escalating supply issues:

 New shortage notifications are published on the MediWatch dashboard within hours of DHSC and NHSBSA updates.
-Sign up for free alerts to be notified about specific medicines as soon as they're added.
+Search shortages free to be notified about specific medicines as soon as they're added.

 Section 4: Shortages by Condition Category